-Chapter 9 - Standards for Additional Retail Food Establishment Operations (Pages 183-187)
+Chapter 9 - Standards for Additional Retail Food Establishment Operations 9-11 South Carolina Farmers Markets, Seasonal Series & Remote Services

-9-11 South Carolina Farmers Market & Seasonal Series
+This standard shall apply to the service of food and the requirements of food vendors participating in SC Farmers Markets, Seasonal Series, Remote Service Operations, or other events approved by the Department.

-This standard shall apply to the service of food and the requirements of food vendors at SC farmers' markets and seasonal series.
+(A) Definitions.

-(A) Definitions
+(1) Community-based farmers market means a market sponsored by a community or governmental organization either having been Certified by the South Carolina Department of Agriculture as a SC Certified Farmer's Market or a farmers market that meets the definition of the Farmers Market Coalition which states "A farmers market operates multiple times per year and is organized for the purpose of facilitating personal connections that create mutual benefits for local farmers, shoppers and communities and implements rule or guidelines of operation that ensure that the farmers market consists principally of farms selling directly to the public products that the farms have produced."

-- (1) Community-based farmers market means a market sponsored by a community or governmental organization either having been Certified by the South Carolina Department of Agriculture as a SC Certified Farmer's Market or a farmers market that meets the definition of the Farmers Market Coalition which states "A farmers market operates multiple times per year and is organized for the purpose of facilitating personal connections that create mutual benefits for local farmers, shoppers and communities and implements rule or guidelines of operation that ensure that the farmers market consists principally of farms selling directly to the public products that the farms have produced." - (2) Seasonal series means a regularly occurring event sponsored by a community or governmental organization for promoting local business, culture or other local specialties.
+(2) Seasonal series means a regularly occurring event sponsored by a community or governmental organization for promoting local business, culture or other local specialties.